The Ecological Footprint is the only metric that measures how much nature we have and how much nature we use. The Footprint helps:

 Ecological Footprint accounting measures the demand on and supply of nature.

-On the demand side, the Ecological Footprint measures the ecological assets that a given population requires to produce the natural resources it consumes (including plant-based food and fiber products, livestock and fish products, timber and other forest products, space for urban infrastructure) and to absorb its waste, especially carbon emissions.
+On the demand side, the Ecological Footprint adds up all the biologically productive areas for which a population, a person or a product competes.
+It measures the ecological assets that a given population or product requires to produce the natural resources it consumes (including plant-based food and fiber products, livestock and fish products, timber and other forest products, space for urban infrastructure) and to absorb its waste, especially carbon emissions.

-The Ecological Footprint tracks the use of six categories of productive surface areas: cropland, grazing land, fishing grounds, built-up land, forest area, and carbon demand on land.
+The Ecological Footprint tracks the use of productive surface areas.
+Typically these areas are: cropland, grazing land, fishing grounds, built-up land, forest area, and carbon demand on land.

 On the supply side, a city, state or nation’s biocapacity represents the productivity of its ecological assets (including cropland, grazing land, forest land, fishing grounds, and built-up land).
-These areas, especially if left unharvested, can also absorb much of the waste we generate, especially our carbon emissions.
+These areas, especially if left unharvested, can also serve to absorb the waste we generate, especially our carbon emissions from burning fossil fuel.

-Both the Ecological Footprint and biocapacity are expressed in global hectares—globally comparable, standardized hectares with world average productivity.
+Both the Ecological Footprint and biocapacity are expressed in global hectares—globally comparable hectares with world average productivity.

-Each city, state or nation’s Ecological Footprint can be compared to its biocapacity.
+Each city, state or nation’s Ecological Footprint can be compared to its biocapacity, or that of the world.

-If a population’s Ecological Footprint exceeds the region’s biocapacity, that region runs an ecological deficit.
-Its demand for the goods and services that its land and seas can provide—fruits and vegetables, meat, fish, wood, cotton for clothing, and carbon dioxide absorption—exceeds what the region’s ecosystems can renew.
-A region in ecological deficit meets demand by importing, liquidating its own ecological assets (such as overfishing), and/or emitting carbon dioxide into the atmosphere.
-If a region’s biocapacity exceeds its Ecological Footprint, it has an ecological reserve.
+If a population’s Ecological Footprint exceeds the region’s biocapacity, that region runs a biocapacity deficit.
+Its demand for the goods and services that its land and seas can provide—fruits and vegetables, meat, fish, wood, cotton for clothing, and carbon dioxide absorption—exceeds what the region’s ecosystems can regenerate.
+In more popular communications, we also call this “an ecological deficit.”
+A region in ecological deficit meets demand by importing, liquidating its own ecological assets (such as overfishing or deforestation), and/or emitting carbon dioxide into the atmosphere.
+If a region’s biocapacity exceeds its Ecological Footprint, it has a biocapacity reserve.

 Every year Global Footprint Network raises awareness about global ecological overshoot with our Earth Overshoot Day campaign, which attracts media attention around the world.
-Earth Overshoot Day is the day on the calendar when humanity has used the resources that it takes the planet the full year to regenerate.
-Earth Overshoot Day has moved from early October in 2000 to August 8 in 2016.
+Earth Overshoot Day is marks the date we (all of humanity) have used more from nature than our planet can regenerate in the entire year.
+Earth Overshoot Day has moved from late September in 2000 to August 2 in 2023.